-Article is picture oriented.
-Click on above to view.
+The article is picture-oriented.
+Click on the above to view.

 Medical Management of Torn ACLs